 I would not change it."

-So, Mercy is a very special memory that I have kept tucked away from everyone for fear that speaking her name would somehow cheapen the memory, and it's a memory that deserves to be cherished and protected.
+So, Mercy is a very special memory that I have kept tucked away from everyone for fear that speaking her name would somehow cheapen the memory (because unhappy people always want to find the bad in something wonderful).
+My time with Mercy, especially that night, is a memory that deserves to be cherished and protected.